“You have not lived until you have done something for someone who can never repay you.” — John Bunyan

 4. Give first.
 When you receive your next paycheck, make your first expense an act of giving.
 Often times, we wait to see how much we have left over before we determine how much we can give away.
 The problem is that most of the time after we start spending, there is nothing left over.
 The habit of spending all of it is too deeply ingrained in our lives.
 To counteract that cycle, give first.
 Every payday, write a check for $10 to your local homeless shelter.
 You just may be surprised how you won’t even miss it.

 5. Divert one specific expense.
 For a set period of time (try 29 days), divert one specific expense to a charity of your choosing.
 You may choose to bring a lunch to work, ride your bike to work once/week, or give up Starbucks on Mondays (wait, make that Thursday).
 Calculate the money you’ll save and then redirect it to a specific charity/cause.
 Whatever you choose, I recommend picking something that would be fun to give up – something unique that you’ll remember.
 And setting a specific period of time for the experiment should make it completely achievable.
-Courtney Carver gave away an extra $225 last month just giving up Starbucks.
+Courtney Carver gave away an extra $225 in one month just giving up Starbucks.

 6. Fund a cause based on your passions.
 There are countless charities/causes that need your support.
 And some of them are directly in-line with your most compelling passions.
 What are you most passionate about?
 Is it the environment, poverty, or religion?
 Maybe it’s world peace, child nutrition, or animal rights?
 What about education, civil rights, or clean water?
 Identify what passions already move you, find a committed organization around that cause, and then joyfully help them in their work.
 In my life, that means I support Essex CHIPS with both my finances and time.
 It is a local organization that empowers teenagers to make healthy choices.
 Since I’ve worked with students my entire life, this organization was just a natural extension of my existing passions.
 As a result, supporting them made perfect sense.